katiekeegan/website/content/personal/flight.md

 ## International Studies and Philosophy

 I've been fortunate to have spent around 2-3 months a year visiting my Japanese family for much of my life, during which I briefly attended kindergarten, elementary school, and middle school in Fujinomiya, Shizuoka.
-I am a dual citizen of Japan and America.

-Having this international upbringing inspired me to take MBU courses such as these:
+These experiences inspired me to take MBU courses such as these:
 - _Modern Political Thought: Global Justice_
 - _International Relations_
 - _Mediation and Conflict Resolution_